NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS STS.md

 ## Use

 - Temporary credentials for an IAM user that needs permisions of a differnt role for a short time.
 Temporary elevated credentials for a specific task.

+# STS

+Generates temporary credentials whenever a role is used (sts:AssumeRole) to access AWS resources.
+STS is requested by an Idenity (AWS or External).

+Similar to Access Keys, except they expire and do not belong to the identity.

+The Role **Trust Policy** defines who can assume a specific role.
+Conceptually this is a wall around the IAM Role.
+The sts:AssumeRole* call must be made by an exsisting identity (either AWS or external(federation)).

+If an *identity* is not allowed to assume a role based on the trust policy, *AssumeRole* fails.
+If the trust policy for a role allows the *idenitity* to use it, the identities **sts:AssumeRole*** call will succeeed.
+Then STS will read the **Permissions Policy**, which is attached to the role.
+STS then uses the permissions policy to generate temporary credentials that allow access until *expiration*.
+The generate STS information will include:
+- AccessKeyId: Unique ID of the credentials
+- Expiration: Data and time of credential expiration
+- SecretAccessKey: Used to sign requests
+- SessionToken: Unique token which must be passed with all requests

+When the temporary credentials expire, another sts:AssumeRole* call will be required in order to get new temporary credentials.